ClojureBridge/community-docs/docs/contribute.md

     When you write contents listed on the right, Template documents are under docs/clojure or docs/clojure-script directory.
 Those templates are written in Markdown format.
 If you prefer HTML, change the file extension from md to html.
 In the front-matter, write your github id on the right of `author:`.

     When you will create a new documnt, create a file under `docs/clojure` or `docs/clojure-script` directory.
-However, you may create a new subdirectory if you think the document is other one.<br/><br/>
+However, you may create a new subdirectory if you think the document is not of those.
+Currently, contents lists are mannually created.
+Go to _data directory and add title and permalink.
+If you created a new subdirectory, add a new file under _data.
+Also, edit _includes/content_list.html<br/><br/>

     - `layout: docs`.
 The `docs` layout is for all documents.
 Don't change.
     - `title: something` The document title.
-    - `permalink: somelink` Ths documents relative URL
+    - `permalink: somelink` This document's relative URL
+    - `level: easy` The easiness of the lab work.
+One of easy, intermediate, difficult.
     - `author: github-id` Write your github id (don't write @, which causes rendering error)